1n1/op/MANUAL.md

 ###  function log

-Dispatchs a message to the log.
+Dispatchs a message to the log file.

-In the process, colors are remved from the message.
+In the process, colors are removed from the message.

     USAGE
       log MSG

 ###  function assert

-Finishes a step as [DONE].
+Finish a step as [DONE].

     USAGE
       assert MSG

 ###  function error

-Triggers an ERROR with the given message..
+Triggers an ERROR with the given message.

-Errors trigger notifications if they are enabled.
-Do not stop execution.
+Errors trigger notifications, if they are enabled, but do no not stop the execution.

     USAGE
       error MSG